-The animal health sector is subject to legislative requirements regarding product disposal labelling, which is regulated by the APVMA.
+The Consultation paper highlights a lack of mandatory disposal statements in Australia, noting that the Australasian Recycling Logo (ARL) is voluntary and only available to APCO members.
+The animal health sector; however, has legislative requirements regarding product disposal labelling, which is regulated by the APVMA.
 The Agricultural and Veterinary Chemicals Code Act 1994 (Agvet Code)4 requires that all registered animal health product labels include disposal instructions for packaging.